jppope/Machine-Learning-In-Production-Speech/working.md

 * This is the model we will be fitting.
 We will not go over transformations, splines, or Generalized Linear Models (GLMs) like Logistic Regression.
 * Beta is now a vector that contains all the regression coefficients.
 * The formula is complex but at least it still involves the X and Y values.
 * Another important thing to note is $X^TX$ must be invertible.
 Meaning, you can't have any dependent columns in $X$ matrix.
-Meaning you can have dependent variables.
+Meaning you can NOT have dependent variables.
 An easy example would be one column that asks for temperature in Fahernheit and then another column with that temperature in Celcius.
 These are directly dependent.
 * I can go further with dependent predictors but I won't now bc of time.

 (3D Plot Source: https://se.mathworks.com/help/stats/regress.html)